-Federal constitutional law, stressing the legislative and judicial powers of the Commonwealth and the judicial interpretation by the High Court of the extent of those powers, in particular, trade and commerce, external affairs, corporations, appropriation, grants and taxation powers, family law and industrial law powers, inconsistency of Commonwealth and State laws, freedom of interstate trade and commerce, excise and implied limitations on Commonwealth and State powers.
+Federal constitutional law, stressing the legislative and judicial powers of the Commonwealth and the judicial interpretation by the High Court of the extent of those powers, in particular: trade and commerce, external affairs, corporations, appropriation, grants and taxation powers, family law and industrial law powers, inconsistency of Commonwealth and State laws, freedom of interstate trade and commerce, excise and implied limitations on Commonwealth and State powers.
 Techniques and approaches adopted by the High Court in interpreting the Australian Constitution, and occasionally, federal executive power.

-Further study of constitutional law may be undertaken in electives such as 90.243 Advanced Constitutional Law, 90.244 Comparative Constitutional Law and 90.210 The High Court of Australia.
+Further study of constitutional law may be undertaken in 90.210 The High Court of Australia.